 - d.
 GNU GCC Compiler (for PSoC 5 development) - e.
 PSoC 3 FirstTouch Starter Kit example projects and documentation - 4.
-Following the software installation, verify you have all hardware and drivers setup for the PSoC 3 FirstTouch Starter Kit by connecting the kit board to your PC via its USB interface.
-As this is the first time you have connected this board to this PC, initial driver installations occur.
-Should any on-screen dialogs appear, follow them to complete the installation process. - 5.
+Following the software installation, verify if you have all hardware and drivers set up for the PSoC 3 FirstTouch Starter Kit by connecting the kit board to your PC via its USB interface.
+Because this is the first time you have connected this board to this PC, initial driver installations occur.
+Follow any on-screen dialogs that appear to complete the installation process. - 5.
 Now, verify your installation and setup by opening PSoC Programmer with the kit board attached over USB.
 Open PSoC Programmer.
 In the port selection frame, you should see the PSoC 3 FirstTouch starter kit.
 If you do, you have successfully installed all required software and drivers to begin your PSoC 3 evaluation.
 Congratulations! - 6.
-Close PSoC Programmer - 7.
-Open PSoC Creator and continue on to the next section to experiment with the included example projects.
+Close PSoC Programmer. - 7.
+Open PSoC Creator and continue to the next section to experiment with the included code examples.